blue-ocean-travella/hratx41-travello/readme.md

     * OnSplash API
 - Researching new technologies and additional libreries with React.
     * Boostrap for styling
-    * Matrial UI  for styling
+    * Material UI  for styling
     * Travis CI for Testing
     * Jest for testing
     * React router for pagenation